16 Jan 25

 What is Website Tinting?

-Website tinting is the process of adjusting the browser’s interface color (such as the address bar or toolbar) to match the website’s theme or branding.
-By using specific meta tags, web designers can dictate the color of these browser elements, helping to create a seamless visual experience between the site and the user’s environment.
+Website tinting is basically the process of adjusting a browser’s interface color to match a website’s theme or brand colors.
+It uses specific meta tags that web designers use to dictate the color of what browser elements should show.

 Why Implement Website Tinting on Your Website?